Untitled

 2. Produce a variety of two- or three-dimensional artworks, using specific and/or combined media.

-4. Create artwork using elements and principles of design and color theory.
+3. Create artwork using elements and principles of design.

-5. Employ the color wheel and demonstrate basic application of color mixing.
+4. Employ color theory and demonstrate basic application of the color wheel.

-6. Identify and discuss the medium of specific artworks by characteristic appearance.
+6. Identify and discuss the medium of specific artworks.

 Required Technology